-System administrator must maintain the health of their server.
-One of the critical component is memory.
+A system administrator must maintain the health of their server.
+One of the critical components is the memory.
 When server memory is full utilized, it can slow down the server performance.
-To monitor memory utilization, Linux have another command that called free.
+To monitor memory utilization, Linux has another command that called 'free'.

 How to run it

 To run it, just type free on your console.
 Running it without an option will show you a default view with kilobyte units.

 From the above screenshot we can read :

 - Used : 843396

 When you see the buffers/cache free memory is low or you see that the swap free is low, then a memory upgrade is needed.
 This means that memory utilization is high.
 Please notice that the shared memory column should be ignored because it is obsolete.